afifmohammed/configoo/README.txt

 will retreive the connection string section named 'Northwind' from the app/web.config.

-The Configured class uses IGetConfigurationValues interface internally to retreive values into an IDictionary<string, object> when the the first value is requested.
+The Configured class uses ILookupValues interface internally to retreive values into an IDictionary<string, object> when the the first value is requested.

 The implementation of the above interface that is injected into the Configured class by Ninject is one that goes to the app/web.config to read all connection string and appsetting values.